3 Steps to an “Unfair Advantage” as an Online Copywriter

 Shouldn’t you do the same for your own business?

-Maybe guys like Clayton Makepeace can position themselves as simply “copywriter” because, let’s face it … he’s a well-established copy ninja.
-Clayton commands premium fees and likely turns away much more business than he accepts.
+Maybe guys like Bob Bly can position themselves as simply “copywriter” because, let’s face it … he’s a well-established copy ninja.
+Bob commands premium fees and turns away much more business than he accepts.

 If you’re not at that point yet, a little unique positioning is exactly what you need.
 And if you’re just starting out, here’s your opportunity to start out right.